walthill/final-crusade/README.md

 *Final Crusade is a top down shooter that tasks you with capturing 6 file fragments in order to hack the system.
 Be sure to avoid the security system, they won't be happy that you're snooping around.*

-This project was built with SDL2 as a backend.
+This project was built with SDL2 as a backend with a couple of complementary libraries.
 The SDL code is encapsulated within my own custom wrapper that was built during my Game Architecture class in Spring 2018.
-The architecture of the project makes use of the Singleton, Object Pool, and Observer patterns among others.
+The current rchitecture of the project makes use of the Singleton, Object Pool, and Observer patterns among others.
 All game code was written, compiled, and debugged in Visual Studio 2017.

 ## Building Source Code
-SDL2 is required to compile the project.
+[SDL2](https://www.libsdl.org/), DeanLib, & [SimpleIni](https://github.com/brofield/simpleini) are required to compile the project.

 <strong>NOTE:</strong> This repo does not contain the required lib files.
 The lib files for the four SDL folders can be found using the links below.